Jan 31, 2021 - Education

 Brianne Kirkpatrick, MS, LCGC

 Brianne Kirkpatrick is a genetic counselor and DNA consultant.
 She previously wrote about DNA testing and adult adoptees for the blog.
-She is the founder of Watershed DNA and the author of the book DNA Guide for Adoptees.
+She founded Watershed DNA and the author of the book DNA Guide for Adoptees.
 An alumnus of Indiana University and Northwestern University, Brianne is a member of the National Society of Genetic Counselors, American Board of Genetic Counseling, American Counseling Association, and International Society of Genetic Genealogy.
-She lives in Crozet, Virginia with her husband and their three children.
+She lives in Crozet, Virginia, with her husband and their three children.

 Stay in the know.